pyeventsourcing/eventsourcing/README.md

 Start by defining a domain entity.
 The entity's constructor should accept the values it needs to initialize its variables.

-In the example below, an Example entity inherits a Created and Discarded event.
-The Example's constructor method accepts Created events.
+In the example below, an Example entity inherits a Created and a Discarded events from the EventSourcedEntity.

     from eventsourcing.domain.model.entity import EventSourcedEntity
     from eventsourcing.domain.model.events import publish